shellieD/get-ducked/README.md

 * I can easily add products to the website to provide new and exciting items to the customer.
 * I can delete products from the website to remove items that either do not sell well or are no longer available.
 * I can update product details such as information and price.
+* I can moderate reviews submitted to the website so that only reviews I choose will appear to the public.
+* I can delete or edit reviews if necessary.

 <strong>Agile Methodology</strong>